-A good second class honours degree (55% or above), or equivalent professional experience and/or qualifications.
+A second-class honours degree in a relevant subject or equivalent qualification and/or equivalent professional experience.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry